-Dire Straits had the misfortune to be a good band at a bad time.
+Dire Straits were a talented band at the wrong time.
 They emerged in the punk era in Britain, but front-man Mark Knopfler’s virtuoso finger-picking and Dylan-adjacent lyrics were distinctly un-punk.
 Knopfler and the other members were pushing 30, and had already undertaken long apprenticeships in various bands – drummer Pick Withers had played with Dave Edmunds and Gerry Rafferty.
 Along with Mark Knopfler, bassist John Illsley was the band’s only constant member.

-Despite their status as the sultans of white-bread rock, Mark Knopfler is a talented individual and the band have plenty of enjoyable songs.
+Despite their status as the sultans of white-bread rock, Mark Knopfler is a gifted individual and the band have plenty of enjoyable songs.
 There are a couple of very good records in Dire Straits’ discography, despite their lack of critical credibility in the wake of The Clash and The Sex Pistols.
-They’re very much an album band – with the exception of Communiqué, which was essentially a retread of the debut – each of their albums has its own distinct identity and sonic palette.
+They’re very much an album band – with the exception of Communiqué, essentially a retread of the debut – each of their records has its own distinct identity and sonic palette.

 Dire Straits Album Reviews

 Dire Straits’ debut album was recorded as a four-piece, with Mark Knopfler’s brother David on rhythm guitar.
 Mark Knopfler was 28 when the record was released, and accordingly it’s a remarkably confident debut.
 It features the band’s signature song, ‘Sultans of Swing’, which showcased Knopfler’s lead guitar, synthesizing influences like JJ Cale, Eric Clapton, and Chet Atkins into an instantly recognizable style.
 Dire Straits was an immediate success, reaching #2 on the US charts and #5 in the UK.